 |Reclaimed Siberian Spruce||Medium||$$|

-Engineered veneers are a real wood product that allow a designer to exercise more control over color range and variation.
-They are also a way to give the look of certain restricted species while using common woods.
+Engineered veneers are real wood veneers that are dyed to look like other species.
+They allow a designer to exercise more control over color range and variation.
+Another benefit is they can replicate the look of endangered species such as Rosewood, Wenge, and Zebrawood.
+All engineered veneers are available as FSC®-certified.

 |Engineered Cherry (Quarter Sliced Veneer)||Medium||$$|